Defunct schools in the Metropolitan Borough of Dudley: Cradley Middle School

 Cradley Middle School was a 9-13 middle school situated in the Cradley area of Halesowen, West Midlands (formerly Worcestershire), England.
 It opened in September 1972 when Halesowen Urban District Council abolished the traditional 5-7 infant, 7-11 junior and 11-16/18 secondary schools in favour of 5-9 first, 9-13 middle and 13-16/18 secondary schools.
 It was situated within the buildings of Cradley Secondary Modern School, which had opened in 1939.
 In 1974, Halesowen and neighbouring Stourbridge (which had stuck with the traditional school age ranges) were merged into the Metropolitan Borough of Dudley, which had adopted 5-8 first, 8-12 middle and 12-16/18 secondary schools in 1972.
 The first and middle schools in Halesowen were abolished in July 1982, with the traditional age ranges being reinstated with effect from the school year beginning September 1982.
 The reorganisation of schools in Halesowen saw Cradley Middle School close down and re-open as Cradley High School, which was based within its buildings.
 However, the buildings were unsuitable in the long term as a modern secondary school, and by 1990 they had all been demolished as the new Cradley High buildings were developed in pieces.
 Cradley High was a short-lived school, closing in July 2008 due to falling pupil numbers.
 The school buildings were knocked down in 2010.

 Longlands School

 Longlands School was a secondary school located in Stourbridge, West Midlands, England.
 It was built in 1912 to serve the expanding Stourbridge area as a secondary modern school.
 The school later gained comprehensive status, but by the 1980s, pupil numbers were falling.
 Dudley MBC decided to merge Longlands with nearby High Park School, and the merger was completed in September 1990 when Ridgewood High School opened within the High Park buildings.
-The old Longlands School buildings were then taken over by Stourbridge College, who are still using the site as a campus after nearly 20 years, although it is set to close during the 2010s if plans to merge Stourbridge College with Dudley College go ahead.
+The former Longlands School buildings were then taken over by Stourbridge College, which used the site as a campus for nearly 20 years.